 Liverpool Hope University fully embraces the Concordat to Support Research Integrity in UK research and expects the highest possible standards of research integrity from all those involved in research under its auspices.
 This includes staff, students and any other individuals working on university premises or using the facilities.
 Those involved in research are expected to adhere to the principles drawn from the UK Research Integrity Office Code of Practice for Research.
-These are outlined in the University's Research Integrity Statement of Principles appended to this document and embedded in the University's Scholarship Development Plan 2014-2021 (being reviewed).
+These are outlined in the University's Research Integrity Statement of Principles appended to this document and embedded in the University's Research, Scholarship, and Knowledge Exchange Strategy 2023-2028.
 In addition, the University's Research Ethics Policy explains roles and responsibilities in this area.